Mithgol/node-fidonet-fidohtml/README.md

 The **Fidonet HTML** module makes HTML code out of a Fidonet message.

-It is a module for Node.js (using Node.js version 0.10.x is recommended).
+This module is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
+(Node.js version 0.10.x or 0.12.x is recommended.
+The latest stable [io.js](https://iojs.org/) is fine too.)

 ## Installing Fidonet HTML